XRPLBounties/Proposals/open_bounties/0119 Frontend POAP Web APP.md

    - Graphic
    - Event ID
       - Which must be unique across all events to allow for looking up the event after the fact
-   -
-5. Upon clicking the submit button, an AccountSet transaction would be created to set the third party as the minter, which requires XUMM signing.
-Additionally, a pre-fund payment transaction would be created to meet reserve requirements, which also requires XUMM signing.
+   - The number of NFTs to create
+5. At the bottom of the "Create New Event" form, there should be a live preview of the reserve required (preferrably with UI showing the formula being used to calculate + a link to the docs to avoid confusions around why the reserve is required).
+6. Once paid, the NFTs should be created in the background.
+   - If the minting fails for whatever reason, the reserve should be returned to the Event Organizer.
-6. After creating the NFTs, the page should automatically redirect to the detailed page for the event (which contains a link that can be shared with attendees for them to claim the NFTs)
+7. After creating the NFTs, the page should automatically redirect to the detailed page for the event (which contains a link that can be shared with attendees for them to claim the NFTs)
-7. Clicking an event should lead to a “Event Details Page for Organizers”
+8. Clicking an event should lead to a “Event Details Page for Organizers”

 ### Event Details Page for Organizers
 1. A button to cancel the event
 2. A record of how many NFTs were created, and how many have been claimed
 3. A list of addresses which have claimed the NFTs
-4. A link to the “Attendee Event” page which can be shared to attendees to allow them to claim the NFT.
+4. A link to the “Attendee Event” page which can be shared to attendees to allow them to claim the NFT
+5. A record of how much XRP they have deposited with the Admin account to pay reserves

 ### Event Page for Attendees
 1. The page should display event details (recorded from the “Create Event” form)